Tired of your house’s drab exterior? Give your uPVC front door a new lease of life and brighten up your home with an Al Fresco makeover.

 Painting a uPVC door with a paintbrush is actually pretty easy.
 Use any panelling as a guide to the direction of application, horizontal and up-and-down brush strokes work best.

 Take your time on any panelling or beaded sections and check joints for drips or paint build-up in the corners and smooth these as you go.

 Leave the first coat to dry for at least two hours and then apply a second coat.
 You will need to make sure you applied enough paint - the tin will provide a guide to the rate of coverage required for a great result.

 Tip: Remove the masking tape before the paint is fully dry to avoid pulling any paint off with it.

 Our Al Fresco paint range is self-sealing, UV resistant and weatherproof, so there’s no need for additional sealant.

-We advise that you are as gentle as possible with the door for the first 48 hours, as the paint will be quite soft.
-After two weeks, the door will be fully cured and highly durable.
+We advise that you treat the surface gently for the first 48 hours, as the paint will need to cure (harden).
+After three weeks, the uPVC door will be fully cured and highly durable.

 For more step by step tutorials and helpful tips from our Brand Ambassador Craig Phillips, subscribe to FrenchicTV on YouTube.

 Need some inspiration?
-Join our Facebook page to see what others have achieved with our Al Fresco weatherproof paint range.
+Join our Facebook group to see what others have achieved with our Al Fresco weatherproof paint range.

 Sign up to our newsletter for the latest Frenchic news,